samikshabagri/AI-agent-for-hackathon/README.md

 ### A Note from the samiksha

-I got to know about this project one day before the submission deadline.
-This is all I could do in one day.
 > ### A quick note on stack & budget 💙
 > I would have loved to use Azure Document Intelligence and Azure Database for this project, but I’m currently constrained to free tiers.
 To ship a working demo, I used:
 >